AironDev/adminmodule/docs/customization/adding-custom-formfields.md

 # Adding custom Formfields

-You can easily add a new Formfield to Voyager.
-In the example below we will add a number form field \(which is already included by default in Voyager\).
+You can easily add a new Formfield to AdminModule.
+In the example below we will add a number form field \(which is already included by default in AdminModule\).

 First we create a new class in our project \(it doesn't matter where it is placed\) called `NumberFormField`